Suspecting that you have a fungal infection is never fun.

 Luckily, for many fungal infections involving the skin, you can pretty easily handle them with over-the-counter products and a quick chat with your friendly local pharmacist.

-But, if what you are dealing with seems to involve the fingernails or toenails, that is a different story.
+But, if the fungus you are dealing with seems to involve the fingernails or toenails, that is a different story.

 Nail fungal infections (onychomycosis) may need some more intense prescription medications, like those found in our Strut Nail Formula.